penchord/web/_sources/project_pages/samuel_1.md

 Ailsa Brotherton, Improvement Director, National Improvement Board

 > 'Dear Martin (James).
 I just wanted to drop you a *Thank You* email for visiting our Trust today (to present the SAMueL work) with your colleagues; your presentation was superb, so inspirational in terms of the difference we can make for the patients who are not currently receiving thrombolysis; a great illustration of how we compare in our decision making to the ‘premier’ hospitals.....I think this is amazing work with huge clinical benefit.'

+David Hargroves, National Clinical Director for Stroke Medicine – NHS England

+> 'Dear Martin, thank you so much for your excellent talk and contribution to the whole 'Thrombolysis in Acute Stroke Collaborate' (TASC) day yesterday.
+We are delighted with the collaboration with you and your colleagues from the SAMuel research group.
+I have real hopes that we will be able to start to make significant inroads to improving thombolysis rates.'

 ## Web App